Calendar of Events

 -

 IEEE SF/OEB Power & Energy Society (PES) is excited to announce our upcoming PG&E Diablo Canyon Power Plant Site Visit on Thursday August 21, 2025, from 8am to 2pm, with 7:30am arrival!
 We have a limited number of spots and expect it to fill up fast.
 Please register on vTools ASAP but only if you believe you can make it.
 You will need to travel to Avila Beach on August 20th to be there the night before.
 Site Tour will include a risk management presentation and site visits to turbine deck, control room simulator, Independent Spent Fuel Storage Installation, and marina.
 Once you have registered, SF PES Chair Wendy Al-Mukdad will send you the PG&E event registration with a lot more information about preparing for your visit, pre-tour safety video, visitor rules & information.
 PG&E must pre-approve all registered attendees no later than 2 weeks before the event.
 IEEE SF/OEB PES attendees tentatively are planning to meet for dinner on Wednesday August 20th in Avila Beach.
 More info to follow.
 Please contact Wendy at walmukdad@ieee.org with any questions.
-Avila Beach, California, United States |
+UPDATE: With only 2 spots left, 30+ hours after the IEEE eNotice was issued, once registration is full, please contact Wendy if you would like to be considered for a waiting list and/or for a possible spring tour!
+Avila Beach, California, United States

 0 events,